AUP-CS3051-SP23/CS3051-demos/Bananagrams/README.md

   - Run this on "Peel" and "Banana"

-**How do players get updates on the state of other players?**
+**How do players get updates on the state of other players?** setInterval(getupdate, 10*1000)
+Keep a game "version" number and update if yoru version number is less than the game "version" number For example
+Sophia clicks "Peel"
+Server returns new tile to Sophia and updates the game version {version: 23, update: {peel:true, bananas: false}}
+Paul's interval triggers and he calls the server for an update and sends his version Server respons with the update object
+{version: 23, update: {peel:true, bananas: false}, newtile: {letter:"D", id:23423}}
+Paul is on version 22, and see a peel.
+Paul requests a new tile.
+Alternatively, send back the number of peels Paul missed (if, for example,.
+Paul was on version 21)

 **What information do you need to draw any player’s board?**
+Get the tile information from a specific player and call a fill-board function

 **What functions will you need to write?**
   - For example: createNewGame() which calls createBunchofTiles()